 1. GHD Original IV Styler

-Save just over £25 on the GHD Original IV Styler right now from Amazon.
+Save a tenner on the GHD Original IV Styler right now.

 2. BaByliss Curl Secret 2667U

-Get half off this mid-range hairdryer from BaByliss.
+Get almost 25% off the price of this mid-range hairdryer from BaByliss.
 With 2300W, ionic frizz-control, three heat settings, two speed settings and a large diffuser for enhancing curling hair, you're certain to get a lot of versatility from the Diamond 2300.